 We support public education.

-We understand nutrition and healthy food beyond biological aspects, including political, social and cultural dimensions, related to what we eat, when and how we eat, and why the food choices we make.
+We understand nutrition and healthy food beyond biological aspects, including political, social, and cultural dimensions, related to what we eat, when and how we eat, and why the food choices we make.

-We believe health education should take place in a non-vertical manner, with focus on dialogue and on exchanges between popular and academic knowledge.
+We believe health education should take place in a non-vertical manner, with a focus on dialogue and on exchanges between popular and academic knowledge.

-We perceive schools, whether in early childhood education or in elementary, middle and higher education, as a special place for promoting health and building habits for life.
+We perceive schools, whether in early childhood education or in elementary, middle, and higher education, as a special place for promoting health and building habits for life.